BR0kEN-/simpleTooltip/README.md

 **simpleTooltip** - analog or lite-version of [Tipsy Tooltip](https://github.com/jaz303/tipsy).

-Most part of develop implemented on CSS, but role of controller perform a small plugin for jQuery.
+Most part of develop implemented on CSS, but role of controller perform a small JavaScript library.

 Вenotation
 -------
 Why named a **simpleTooltip**?
-- only **3Kb** exhaustive code;
+- only **3 Kb** exhaustive code;
-- works in all browsers;
+- works in most browsers;
 - easy to use;
 - compact and harmonious appearance;
-- simple text prompts without additional functional.
+- simple text prompts without additional functional;
+- a JavaScript controller - is a library, which may be expanded by new plugins.

 It seems to me, these items completely reveal the basic idea of develop - simplicity.